 Healthy chocolate muffins are perfect for breakfast because they are rich in nutrients, including protein and fiber and energizing magnesium.
 Plus they are muffins and everyone knows muffins are suitable for breakfast.
 So, let's have chocolate for breakfast, shall we?

-How Do You Make Double Chocolate Muffins Healthier?
+How Do You Make Healthy Chocolate Muffins Healthier?

 I recommend using canned veggie purees for this recipe, such as pumpkin puree, sweet potato puree or butternut squash puree because freshly cooked purees will take too much mixing of the batter to smooth out.
 And too much mixing leads to rubbery muffins.
 We don't want that.